leaseweb knowledge base logo - white color on the orange background

 Conclusion

-We now saw how to assign roles and permission using the RBAC mode but as with authorization there is more method that be used, for more information you can look at authorization on the official kubernetes documentation.
+We now saw how to assign roles and permission using the RBAC mode but as with authorization there is more method that be used, for more information you can look at authorization on the official Kubernetes documentation.